FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

 Servers and Virtual Computers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Running simulations on servers or virtual computers is relatively straight for- ward and easy.
+Running simulations on servers or virtual computers is relatively straight forward and easy.
 For a Virtual Computer, simply set up the computer the same way a normal installation is performed.
 FLO-2D and QGIS can be installed on a Virtual Computer.
 Use it just like a regular computer.